waggle-sensor/summer2021/Li/DailyBlog.md

 Updates:
 * Finished Day 2 of orientation.
 * Met with Dr. Todd Munson and student group.
+* PyImage is expensive.
+Found an alternative to learn OpenCV through YT tutorials.
+Currently binging those.
+* Managed to run Docker on Windows 10 Home.
+Confirmed this through following shared YT tutorial.

+To Do:
+* Pre-SULI Survey, other Argonne forms/trainings, finish Getting Started portion of Waggle GitHub.
+* Crash course through OpenCV.

+Thoughts:
+* Still getting accustomed to remote work and SULI/Argonne.

+### June 3, 2021 (Day 3)

+Updates:
+* Attended welcome meeting by Dr. Rick Stevens and CELS Student Lecture by Dr. Sarah Owens.
+* Approved of LCRC account.
+Set up SSH successfully (after lots of trial and error).
 To Do:
 *

 Thoughts:
 *

 <!-- ## Heading 2
 ### Heading 3